Dollart: Geography

 The Dollart lies south of the seaport city of Emden (Germany) and north‑east of Delfzijl and Eemshaven (Netherlands).
 Its mouth, the Dollartmond, opens to the north‑west between the Dutch headland Punt van Reide and the tidal flat known as the Geise that separates the Dollart's channel system from the Emden fairway of the Ems.
 From north to south the bay is about 9 km wide.
-Its present‑day surface area is about 100 km², of which the larger share is intertidal; on the Dutch side alone, c.
+Its present‑day surface area is about 100 km^{2}, of which the larger share is intertidal; on the Dutch side alone, c.
 9,100 ha is open tidal area and c.
 1,050 ha consists of salt‑marsh forelands.
 The German portion is partly included in the Lower Saxony Wadden Sea National Park.

 Freshwater enters principally from the Westerwoldse Aa, which debouches at Nieuwe Statenzijl through the Buiten‑Aa and Schanskerdiep into the main channel, the Groote Gat; another important channel is the Kerkeriet.
 The tidal range in the bay averages around 3 m, with values rising seaward from c.2.6 m near the Eemshaven.
 The water is brackish, with strong spatial and seasonal salinity gradients.

 To stabilise the Emden fairway and prevent a southward shift of the Ems, German authorities from 1872 onward built a system of groynes, separation and guiding works along the Geise (Geise Leitdamm).
 These training structures concentrated the tidal flow near the north shore and deepened the Emden channel; as a consequence, most tidal exchange between the bay and the Ems takes place through the narrow Dollart mouth west of Punt van Reide.